Sabicool/Medicine/01 Disciplines/Infectious Disease/Conditions/Necrotising Skin Infections.md

 	- Sensationalised in the media as flesh-eating disease
 	- Affects all age groups and healthy people are also prone to infection (almost half of cases)
 - Type 3: Gas gangrene
-	- Usually follows significant injury or surgery and results in gas under the skin
+	- Usually follows significant injury or surgery typically with associated vascular compromise and results in gas under the skin
 	- People who inject “black tar” heroin subcutaneously can also be infected with clostridia
 # Risk Factors
 - Streptococcal necrotising fasciitis can occur in young and previously health individuals